 - Access a copy of your credit report annually from each of the credit reporting agencies to ensure all information is correct.
-If there is anything incorrect or false on your credit report, you can contact the relevant credit reporting agency and have them amend this for you (it’s free).
+If there’s anything incorrect on your credit report, you can contact the relevant credit reporting agency and have them amend this for free

 Don't be frustrated if you don’t see immediate changes to your credit score, as it can take time for these positive behaviours to show up.
 But over time, following these steps should see a steady increase in your credit score.